JyothsnaDarla/Traffic-Flow-Prediction/README.md

 Map visualization using Folium
 Historical data tracking via SQLite
 Easy-to-use web interface built with Flask

-Objective
-This project aims to reduce traffic-related stress by helping users avoid congested routes.
-It supports smarter commuting decisions and promotes better traffic flow management using a data-driven approach.

 Home page:
 Introduction to the application